 Maintaining a healthy gut microbiome – through consumption of these foods – may reduce the risk of various intestinal pathogens.
 By preventing and helping to treat microbial infections 4.

 As well, bacterial enzymatic hydrolysis – in fermented food – has been shown to increase the production of short-chain fatty acids (SCFA).
 Which helps to maintain the proper pH in the colonic lumen.
 Appropriate pH prevents pathological changes in the mucous cells of the large intestine.
 Which reduces your risk of developing colon cancer 5.

 Symptomatic relief for IBS (& other health conditions!)

 Probiotics can improve tummy symptoms for individuals with irritable bowel syndrome (IBS).
 Even though the actual cause of IBS remains unknown, several studies found that microflora imbalance in the gut may result in IBS 6,7.

-These studies revealed that individuals with IBS have a higher number of bad bacteria and a lower number of good bacteria in their gut 6.
-Clinical trials suggest that functional foods like yogurt with bifidobacteria (a type of good bacteria) may improve gut symptoms such as discomfort, distension, bloating, and constipation 8, 9.10.
+These studies revealed that individuals with IBS have a higher number of bad bacteria.
+As well as a lower number of good bacteria in their gut 6.
+Clinical trials suggest that functional foods like yogurt with bifidobacteria (a type of good bacteria) may improve gut symptoms.
+Such as discomfort, distension, bloating, and constipation 8, 9.10.